project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 - Ensure that the Cassandra keyspace is already created; if not, executing the following command will create Cassandra Keyspaces:

    ``CREATE KEYSPACE IF NOT EXISTS sunbird WITH replication = {'class':'SimpleStrategy','replication_factor':1};``

-While you ensure the keyspace availability, let us proceed further with running the following command:
+While you ensure the availability of keyspaces, let us proceed further with running the following command:

-`Run java -cp "cassandra-migration-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.contrastsecurity.cassandra.migration.utils.MigrationScriptEntryPoint` on your remote cassandra machine.
+``Run java -cp "cassandra-migration-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.contrastsecurity.cassandra.migration.utils.MigrationScriptEntryPoint`` on your remote cassandra machine.

-- The command includes all those files from this location of your codebase **resources/db/migration/cassandra**, which have filenames as  per the following naming convention:
+- The command includes all those files from this location of your codebase `**resources/db/migration/cassandra**`, which have filenames as  per the following naming convention:

 **V{major_version_no}.{minor_version_no}_{filename}.cql**